Part 1. Confidentiality, privacy and police matters

 When a post or state or territory office receives an extradition or mutual assistance request from a host or accredited government, a foreign embassy or consulate based in Australia, or an international court or tribunal (such as the International Criminal Court) they should cable the request and include in the subject line either 'extradition' or 'mutual assistance', the name of the country making the request and, if known, the name of the person to whom the request relates, using the distribution topic 'Legal/Legal Process' and ensuring AGD and International Legal Branch are both on the distribution list.

-A staff member in Canberra receiving an extradition or mutual assistance request should immediately send the original request to the Director of Sanctions and Transnational Crime Section which will liaise with AGD.
+A staff member in Canberra receiving an extradition or mutual assistance request should immediately send the original request to the Director of the Sanctions and Transnational Crime Section which will liaise with AGD.

 3.10 Media enquiries